dhellmann/pymotw/PyMOTW/tarfile/index.rst

 Extracting Files From an Archive
 ================================

-To access the data from an archive member within your program, use the extractfile() method, passing the member's name.
+To access the data from an archive member within your program, use the :func:`extractfile()` method, passing the member's name.

 .. include:: tarfile_extractfile.py
     :literal: